rsweenie/d8-platform/docs/UCOM/TESTING.md

 * The [development environment](http://dev-creighton.acsitefactory.com) is intended for development and testing by the web devs.

 * In the dev environment, the web developers will create content for testing.
 UCOM may be asked to verify a feature visually, but as development is still in progress, and code changes are made rapidly in this environment, it should _not_ be used for testing feedback.
+Tickets should never be created based on the status of the development environment.

 ## Test

-* foo
+* Testing of code changes will be performed in the test environment.

+* The code in the test environment should mirror as closely as possible the state of the production environment.

 ## Prod

-* bar
+* New sites are built in production.

+* New content is added to sites in production.

+* To add content to sites that are live, there are two options:
+    * Create the content, but leave it "unpublished" until it is ready for production.
+    * Clone the site, and build the content directly in the cloned site.
+Once the new content is ready to go live, the cloned site will take the place of the original.

+* If there are problems with content in production and code changes are required, the site will be staged down to the test and dev environments for testing.

 ## Keywords